Avolyn/governance-for-llms/corpus/reading.md

 A collection of thought pieces and published artifacts organized by governance category.
 This corpus influenced the work of this repository and serves as a Library of resources for anyone wishing to go deeper on the topic or do their own research across the evolving technology space.

-If you would like to suggest a resource, create an issue (or reach out directly) & it will be reviewed :)
+If you would like to suggest a resource, create an issue (or reach out directly) & it will be reviewed for inclusion.

-Resources are not listed under category in any order of importance, only the order in which they were added.
+(Resources are not listed under category in any order of importance, only the order in which they were added.)

 ## Regulatory Compliance
 (Federated, Capability Driven, Context-Aware, Reusable Components, Adaptive)